Skip to main content

 There are countless plant-based dishes in every cuisine that can help a restaurant boost profit margins while reducing food waste and risk.
 Even if these aren’t top sellers (yet), their ease of execution, cost-effectiveness, and flexibility make them a smart business move.

-As vegan consultants—and vegan diners—we believe these dishes can become just as popular as their animal-based counterparts, especially when they’re developed thoughtfully and promoted with the same enthusiasm.
+As vegan consultants — and vegan diners — we believe these dishes can become just as popular as their animal-based counterparts, especially when they’re developed thoughtfully and promoted enthusiastically.

 Tags